GrandDadDan/Movie-Watchlist/Stakeholder-and-System-Requirements-Documentation.md

 ## 6️⃣ Performance
 - **Search results shall be displayed within 2 seconds** for an optimal user experience.
-- **The API shall respond to movie data requests within 500 milliseconds** to maintain smooth interaction between frontend and backend.
+- **The aim is for the API shall respond to movie data requests within 500 milliseconds** to maintain smooth interaction between frontend and backend.